 - Effective and proven techniques along with practical guidance

-We offer sessions on a sliding scale depending on your monthly income.
-The scale ranges from $30-$85 per session.
+We offer sessions on a sliding scale depending on your monthly income starting at $40.
 Understandably, this still seems expensive.
 However, in the greater Sacramento region licensed therapists are charging between $90-130 per session.

 We accept cash, personal checks, and major credit cards.